rOpenGov/enigma/README.md

 #> [1] "White House Salaries"
 #>
 #> [[1]]$description
-#> [1] "The White House report to Congress listing the title and salary of every White House Office employee since 1995."
+#> [1] "The White House has been required to deliver a report to Congress listing the title and salary of every White House Office employee since 1995.
+Consistent with President Obama's commitment to transparency, this report is being publicly disclosed on our website as it is transmitted to Congress.
+In addition, this report also contains the title and salary details of administration officials who work at the Office of Policy Development, including the Domestic Policy Council and the National Economic Council -- along with White House Office employees."
 ```